 This program is delivered in five semesters, including a final block placement and is completed in an accelerated program structure, allowing students to graduate with an Ontario College Advanced Diploma in less than three years!

 - Participate in engaging and relevant learning experiences that prepare you for the child and youth care field.
 Develop the required knowledge, a rich skillset, and a strong sense of self through learning in both classroom and practicum settings.

 - Caring faculty guide learners in developing relational skills and a deep understanding of the wide variety of issues that young people face today.

 - Explore the impact of mental health issues, trauma and loss, abuse, violence and poverty on children, youth, and families and learn how to provide inclusive, non-judgmental support to young people from varied backgrounds.

 - Loyalist graduates are eligible for professional certification with the Ontario Association of Child and Youth Care.

 - Experts from the field share their expertise about a variety of topics such as restorative practices, youth engagement, lived experience with mental health issues, trauma-informed practice, and supporting children, youth and families in various cultural communities.

-- Students have completed placements in elementary and secondary schools, Bayfield Treatment Centres, Quinte Children’s Homes, Big Brothers Big Sisters, Quinte West Youth Centre and Canadian Mental Health Association, among other organizations.
+- Authentic learning opportunities and practical workplace experience build confidence in our students and strengthen community partnerships.
+Students have completed placements both virtually and in person in elementary and secondary schools, Bayfield Treatment Centres, Quinte Children’s Homes, Big Brothers Big Sisters, Quinte West Youth Centre, and Canadian Mental Health Association, among other organizations.

 Outstanding faculty make the difference